nklnorris/R_Hypothesis_Testing/README.md

 # R_Hypothesis_Testing

-This is an example of a hypothesis test I conducted in R as part of coursework during my time in the Universsity of Kansaa's masters program in Statistics and Data Analytics.
+This is an example of a hypothesis test I conducted in R as part of coursework during my time in the Universsity of Kansas's masters program in Statistics and Data Analytics.

 ## Description